StrangeBeeCorp/docs/docs/thehive/administration/authentication/local.md

-# How to Configure Local Authentication
+# How to Configure a Local Authentication Provider

-This topic provides step-by-step instructions for configuring local authentication in TheHive.
+This topic provides step-by-step instructions for configuring a local authentication provider in TheHive.

 This is the default behavior of TheHive.
 The application stores usernames and passwords in a local database managed by TheHive.